gearglow/ReptiliaWithATwist/The List.md

-Despite managing to keep from squeezing her eyes shut, Hermione maintained a death-grip on Elysia's neck despite the wandless sticking charm on her jeans as the girls and Robbie, also shifted to hippogriff, flew around the property.
+Although she managed to keep from squeezing her eyes shut, Hermione maintained a death-grip on Elysia's neck regardless of the wandless sticking charm on her jeans as the girls and Robbie, also shifted to hippogriff, flew around the property.

 Most of the land was sectioned off for crops, though the fields had obviously lain fallow for a long time.
+One corner of the property was woodland, bordered on one side by a crystal-clear pond.
 In the middle of the property, though, hidden behind the cottage, was a rusted and overgrown quidditch pitch and a ramshackle broom-shed.

 "Ron would love this!"
 Hermione yelled over the rushing air.